 Merry Christmas, Y'all!
 December '23

 Working on this project was like taking a trip to the past, bringing back fond memories of setting 2mm stones in my jewelry classes.
-Of building and cutting black rubber molds while listening to podcasts all day.
+Of building and cutting black rubber molds for pewter minis while listening to podcasts all day.
 Of demoing watercolor techniques under an Elmo document camera to a room full of 6th graders.

-I am most in my element when I am working on something precise with my hands.
+I am most in my element when I am working on something small and fiddly with my hands.
 Always have been.
 Encouraged by the wild success of this first attempt, I aim to make one print every month for the year of 2024 (except January, which I spent planning this project and doing a little traveling).
 I will be sharing progress pictures on my Instagram, and writing a blog post telling the story of every print.

 Until next time.